AdamsEdits/AdamsEdits.github.io/_posts/2020-06-25-audiobooks-accelerated.md

 ---
 layout: post
 title: Accelerated Audio
+author: Adam Greenberg
+date: 25, June, 2020
 ---

 # Accelerated Audio

 When I was younger and grew tired of pretending to myself that I was still reading a textbook, I used to think it would be cool if I could just download knowledge into my brain; that maybe one day, we'll plug a cable in our belly buttons and this would bring the end of having to read the slow way.
 And of course, as I got older, a USB stick might have replaced that cable in this fantasy in my head.

-Post author By Adam Greenberg
-Post date 25, June, 2020
 Tangentially related: I would like to recommend to you, audiobooks (if you're not already into them), FREE from your local library, at that.
 THOUSANDS.
 (Hey, your tax dollars).

 When I was younger and grew tired of pretending to myself that I was still reading a textbook, I used to think it would be cool if I could just download knowledge into my brain; that maybe one day, we'll plug a cable in our belly buttons and this would bring the end of having to read the slow way.
 And of course, as I got older, a USB stick might have replaced that cable in this fantasy in my head.